-The new law also modifies the Domestic Relations Law concerning counsel fees in matrimonial actions by leveling the playing field, so to speak.
+The law also modified the Domestic Relations Law concerning counsel fees in matrimonial actions by leveling the playing field, so to speak.
 Currently, the wealthier spouse (who generally makes a living outside of the home) has had a major advantage in terms of litigating, where the less-wealthy spouse (who traditionally would stay at home, raise the children, and take care of the house) has been stuck at an immediate disadvantage, as money and resources are difficult to come by when litigation is commenced.
-The new law will require the wealthier spouse to grant the other spouse counsel fees and expenses at the outset of the case as opposed to the end of the case, ensuring that each spouse can adequately defend him or herself.
+The new law requires the wealthier spouse to grant the other spouse counsel fees and expenses at the outset of the case as opposed to the end of the case, ensuring that each spouse can adequately defend him or herself.